Linan12222/LSTM-with-multiple-inputs-and-multiple-outputs/README.md

 2023.12.3 Update: Added multi-step prediction function.Setting seq_out_len controls the number of steps in the prediction.The model.py file is not needed, just run baseline_model.py.Only the pytorch version has been modified

+2024.4.19 Update:The interval prediction function has been added and evaluated.
+Run only model.py.